LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Performance Insights

-- The Tigers are outscoring opponents by 31.8 points per game with a +254 scoring differential overall.
-They put up 95.3 points per game (fifth in college basketball) and give up 63.5 per outing (168th in college basketball).
+- The Tigers' +254 scoring differential (outscoring opponents by 31.8 points per game) is a result of scoring 95.3 points per game (fourth in college basketball) while giving up 63.5 per outing (168th in college basketball).

+- The Hokies have a +132 scoring differential, topping opponents by 22 points per game.
+They're putting up 80.3 points per game, 42nd in college basketball, and are giving up 58.3 per contest to rank 87th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.